 The recreational harvest of bay clams is open along the entire Oregon Coast from the Columbia River to the California border.

-Recreational harvest of bay clams is open from Tillamook Head (south of Seaside) south to the California border (this does not include razor clams).
 Scallops are not affected by this closure when only the adductor muscle is eaten.
 The consumption of whole recreationally caught scallops is not recommended.
-Crabs are not affected by this closure and remain safe to eat, however it is recommended you do not eat the 'butter' (or viscera).
+Crab are not affected by this closure and remain safe to eat, however it is recommended you do not eat the 'butter' (or viscera) of the crab.

 Commercial shellfish products remain safe for consumers.
 Samples show no biotoxins at this time.